bretth/woven/docs/main.rst

 Future Goals
 ------------

 * I would like to see other ways of serving django behind nginx implemented.
-Particularly I'm interested in implementing backends for uwsgi and gunicorn.
+Ubuntu 11.04 will ship with a nginx that doesn't need to be compiled to use uwsgi, so that will be a good time to add support for it.
-* Although it's currently tied to Ubuntu, I'm happy to accept patches to make it work on other similar distributions.
+* Although it's currently tested on Ubuntu (or at least debian based distros), I'm happy to accept patches to make it work on other similar distributions.
 * The future is distutils2.
 I actually think the 1.0 version of woven should make full use of the new packaging system and metadata.
 When packaging no longer sucks, I can simplify woven to leverage it, and it has implications for django project conventions.
 I'll be looking for distutils2 to move to beta before I begin to develop for it.

 Testing